marcushellberg/gh-community-analytics/README.md

 1. **Organization Member Caching**: The script fetches all organization members once at startup and caches them for efficient lookup.

+2. **Team & Bot Exclusion**: Optionally excludes members from specified teams or bot accounts from being counted as responders.

-2. **Issue/PR Filtering**: Only analyzes issues and PRs created by non-organization members (community contributions).
+3. **Issue/PR Filtering**: Only analyzes issues and PRs created by non-organization members (community contributions).

-3. **Response Detection**: Checks all comments, review comments, and reviews to find the first response from an organization member.
+4. **Response Detection**: Checks all comments, review comments, and reviews to find the first response from an organization member (excluding any users in the exclude list).

-4. **Working Hours Calculation**: Excludes weekends when calculating response times, providing accurate business-day metrics.
+5. **Working Hours Calculation**: Excludes weekends when calculating response times, providing accurate business-day metrics.

-5. **Weekly Aggregation**: Groups results by week (Monday-Sunday) for trend analysis.
+6. **Weekly Aggregation**: Groups results by week (Monday-Sunday) for trend analysis.

 ## Configuration